swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/fairing/README.md

 ### Train Blerssi model remotely on Kubeflow

-Kubeflow Fairing packages the BlerssiServe class, the training data, and the training job's software prerequisites as a Docker image.
-Then Kubeflow Fairing deploys and runs the training job on kubeflow.
+Kubeflow Fairing packages the BlerssiServe class, the training data, and prerequisites as a Docker image.
+It the builds & runs the training job on kubeflow.

 ![TF-BLERSSI Training](pictures/10_training_using_fairing.PNG)

 ### Deploy the trained model to Kubeflow for predictions

-Kubeflow Fairing packages the BlerssiServe class, the trained model, and the prediction endpoint's software prerequisites as a Docker image.
-Then Kubeflow Fairing deploys and runs the prediction endpoint on Kubeflow.

 ![TF-BLERSSI Deploy model](pictures/11_deploy_trained_model_for_prediction.PNG)